VieCut/VieCut/README.md

 [BZ'03] - *Batagelj, V. and Zaversnik, M., 2003.
 An O(m) algorithm for cores decomposition of networks.*

-[HNS'19] - *Henzinger, M., Noe, A. and Schulz, C., 2019.
+[HNS'19a] - *Henzinger, M., Noe, A. and Schulz, C., 2019.
 Shared-memory Exact Minimum Cuts.*

+[HNS'19b] - *Henzinger, M., Noe, A. and Schulz, C., 2019.
+Shared-memory Branch-and-reduce for Multiterminal Cuts.*

 [HNSS'18] - *Henzinger, M., Noe, A., Schulz, C. and Strash, D., 2018.
 Practical Minimum Cut Algorithms.*